jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 The billing provider (`IBillingProvider`) is an abstraction that provides two services:

-1. Provides a HTTP service client to a (`IBillingGatewayService`) to directly access to the BMS to perform transactional commands.
+1. Provides an HTTP service client to a (`IBillingGatewayService`) to directly access to the BMS to perform transactional commands.
-2. Provides an `IBillingStateInterpreter` to manage the internal [cached] state of the subscription, plans and limits, quotas, etc from the BMS, in the product over time, as things change.
+2. Provides an `IBillingStateInterpreter` to manage the internal [cached] state of the subscription, plans and limits, quotas, etc. from the BMS, in the product over time, as things change.

 By default, the built-in `SimpleBillingProvider` is configured, and injected at runtime.